Mission of the Office of Community Partnerships

 Montgomery Sister Cities helps connect our county with the countries of origin of our residents.
 By enriching our understanding of the cultures and economies of the home countries of our neighbors, we are helping to build America’s most welcoming community while positioning ourselves for success in the global marketplace of the twenty-first century.Through educational, cultural, and economic exchanges, we are building a stronger community here at home and preparing our youth to become global citizens of the twenty-first century.
 Please help us strengthen our partnerships with communities around the world by joining Montgomery Sister Cities.
 For more information or to join, please visit our website.

-On Monday, April 28, the Montgomery Serves Awards at Imagination Stage brought volunteers, community organizers and elected officials together to celebrate volunteerism and service.
+See photos and videos from the 2014 Montgomery Serves Awards at Imagination Stage.
 Hosted by County Executive Leggett, the evening was organized by the Montgomery County Volunteer Center and sponsored by the Fund for Montgomery.
-The Montgomery Serves Awards for extraordinary volunteerism last year and the Neal Potter Path of Achievement Awards for a life time of service were presented.
-Mr. Leggett honored three residents with the Roscoe R. Nix Distinguished Community Leadership Awards.
+In addition to the Montgomery Serves Awards for extraordinary volunteerism during the last year and the Neal Potter Path of Achievement Awards for a life time of service, Mr. Leggett honored three residents with the Roscoe R. Nix Distinguished Community Leadership Awards.
 A new award, the World of Montgomery Public Citizen, was a surprise addition to the event.
+Click here for 2014 honorees.

 2014 World of Montgomery Festival